Causes of Thoracic Aortic Aneurysms

 Because thoracic aortic aneurysms usually develop slowly and do not cause many symptoms, they can be hard for doctors to detect and diagnose.
-Unless the aneurysm has ruptured, a physical exam with your doctor likely will be normal.
+Unless the aneurysm has expanded significantly or ruptured, a physical exam by your doctor likely will be normal.

 Undergoing imaging tests for other symptoms or conditions is often how thoracic aortic aneurysms are detected.
-These tests can include a chest x-ray, echocardiogram (ultrasound of the heart and part of the aorta), or a computed tomography (CT) scan.
-A CT scan will show the size of the aorta and the exact location of the aneurysm.
+These tests can include a chest x-ray, echocardiogram (ultrasound of the heart and part of the aorta), a computed tomography (CT) scan, or a magnetic resonance imaging (MRI).
+A CT scan or MRI show the size of the aorta and the exact location of the aneurysm.

 Your doctor also may schedule an aortogram or angiogram (a special set of x-ray images made when dye is injected into the aorta), which can help identify the aneurysm and any branches of the aorta that may be involved.